Using Arabic dialect understanding for consumer research

 What about sentiment and emotion?

-As we then overlay that with sentiment and emotion, we can build a stronger picture that can help frame:
+As we then overlay that with sentiment and emotion, we can build a stronger picture that can help frame:- Focus areas for new product development;

 - Correlation between emotion and dialect creates an overlay with demographics to better understand how people really feel about a topic.